andrewlogemann/471/eng471_syllabus.md

 All assignments should follow MLA guidelines.
 Writers who neglect these basic issues of formatting can expect to be penalized.
 Assignments are due by the beginning of class on the date indicated unless I specify otherwise.
 Assignments handed in at any time after the specified due date will be penalized by 5% for each day late, including weekends.
 Note that technology failure (such as a computer crash or a lost file) is never a valid excuse for a late assignment.
 Additionally, I will not accept assignments submitted more than one week late.

 ## Absences
-You are permitted one (1) absence (“personal day”), no questions asked, without detriment to your grade; subsequent absences, however, will each lower your overall course grade by five percent.
+You are permitted one (1) absence ("personal day"), no questions asked, without detriment to your grade; subsequent absences, however, will each lower your overall course grade by five percent.
 Excessive absence can result in failing this course.
 If you become ill or the victim of emergency circumstances, please let me know as soon as possible and keep me informed; I am willing to work with you to achieve a reasonable accommodation in such situations, but I can only do so with advance notice and regular communication.

 ## Extensions
 No extensions will be given except in extreme (and verifiable) circumstances.
 These circumstances include reasons of health and extenuating circumstances, such as death of a family member.